 - Note: Because the literary qualities to be considered will vary depending on content, the committee need not expect to find excellence in each of the above named elements.
-The book should, however, have distinguished qualities in all of the pertinent elements.
+The book should, however, have distinguished qualities in all of the elements pertinent.

-- Committee members must consider excellence of presentation for a child audience
+- Excellence of presentation for a child audience.

 - In considering a book, the committee is to make its decision primarily on the text.
 Other aspects of a book are to be considered only if they distract from the text.
 Such other aspects might include illustrations, overall design of the book, etc.

-- In selecting a book, the committee should keep in mind that the award is for both literary quality and presentation for children, as well as for its portrayal of the Latino cultural experience.
+- The committee should keep in mind that the award is for both literary quality and presentation for children, as well as for its portrayal of the Latino cultural experience.